-To investigate what drives the decision to become a working pensioner, I follow the empirical approach of Börsch-Supan et al. (2017).
+To investigate the variables that may drive the decision to become a working pensioner, I follow the empirical approach of Börsch-Supan et al. (2020).
 The authors analyze the interrelated role of health and welfare state policies in the decision to take up disability insurance benefits due to work disability.
 Since their study aims at investigating the potential causes for reporting a work disability and/or receiving disability benefits within and between countries, their approach is particularly suitable to the research interests of this analysis.

-The paper continues as follows: In Section 4.1, I study the within-country variation to find out which variables are the main determinants of why individuals actually decide to become working pensioners (Part I).
-Section 4.2 proceeds with counterfactual analyses to investigate which variable sets explain the between-country variation (Part II).
+The paper continues as follows: In Section 4.1., I study the within-country variation to find out which variables could play a role in the decision why individuals are working pensioners (Part I).
+Section 4.2. proceeds with counterfactual analyses to investigate which variables (or better: variable sets) may be responsible for the between-country variation (Part II).